 - Averages come from boss parses, and preferably you use the same boss and team to judge everyone by, as best you can.
 Consider inviting a variety of healers of different levels until you get a feel for the difference between “awesome” and “needs to practice more.”
-For this you’ll need an add-on that tracks group damage and healing, such as the beauteous Combat Metrics. and ESO Logs.
+For this you’ll need something that tracks group damage and healing, such as the beauteous Combat Metrics. and ESO Logs.
 Want some basics on using ESO Logs?

 - Testing requires a control and a variable: you’ll need another healer consistently to try new ones against.
 Get hps parses from your tanks and healer for comparison with the new healer, along with some dps samples (I like sorcs because you can easily see how much DPS are having to self-heal).
 No, these numbers will not add up to 100%, but it will give you an idea of their relative healing compared to the group.

 - Recommended bosses to parse on: Zhajassa in vMoL or the Storm Atronach in vAA

 - A note about numbers: they aren’t everything.
 You could heal 100K hps and people will still die if they don’t get the healing they need when and where they need it.
 Consider how better you can balance reactive healing, HoTs, and uptimes.